jiang18/mph/README.md

 ```
 mph --merge_grms --grm_list chr.grms.txt --output all_snps
 ```
+If there are two columns in the GRM list file, the second one will be ignored in this procedure.
 The all-SNPs GRM will be used as the initial value in MINQUE iterations.

 ---